 Central to our plans are the engagement of 200 adults experiencing homelessness from across Wales as staff and volunteers, creating tailored opportunities that support them into long term stable employment.
 Every aspect of the tournament has had the support and input of ex Homeless World Cup players and people experiencing homelessness in Wales today.
 This tournament will change lives.

 The Cardiff 2019 Homeless World Cup bid was led by Welsh actor and activist Michael Sheen.
-The event will be delivered by the Homeless World Cup Foundation in coordination with Cardiff City Council, Cardiff University, Cardiff City FC Foundation, Welsh Government, FA Wales, Sport Wales, Pobl Group, Office of Michael Sheen, Working Word, Green Man Festival, PYST and Street Football Wales.
+The event will be delivered by the Homeless World Cup Foundation in coordination with Cardiff City Council, Cardiff University, Cardiff City FC Foundation, FA Wales, Pobl Group, Office of Michael Sheen, Working Word, PYST and Street Football Wales.